Harvard Seminar for New Presidents

 - Letter of interest (addressing current institutional and personal challenges and why seminar participation will be of value)

-The comprehensive program fee includes tuition, all instructional materials, lodging and most meals.
+The comprehensive tuition includes all instructional materials, accommodations, refreshments and most meals.
 Participants receive a certificate of participation at the close of the program.

 Participants will be housed at a local hotel with the option of a shared or single room.
 Detailed information will be provided to all admitted participants.
 The Harvard Graduate School of Education is not responsible for non-refundable travel arrangements or other planning expenses incurred.
 We recommend that you not make travel arrangements until you are admitted to the program.